yoomoney/yookassa-payout-sdk-python/README.en.md

 Place the received certificate on your server

 ## Start of work
-1. Determine what types of payments you need and whether you want to check your balance.
+1. Determine what types of payouts you need and whether you want to check your balance.
 2. Import required classes
 ```python
 from yookassa_payout.domain.common.keychain import KeyChain